 To view some great Palm Springs area midcentury modern architecture and gain insight from local experts, we suggest setting up an architecture tour through Palm Springs Modern Tours, The Modern Tour or the Palm Springs Mod Squad.
 This is another activity we suggest arranging ahead of time to be sure you can make it happen during your trip!

 Both the main museum and the Architecture and Design Center have great stores selling books, gifts, housewares and more.
-The Architecture and Design Center has a beautiful exhibition right now called Albert Frey and Lina Bo Bardi: A Search for Living Architecture (through January 7, 2018), and tours of Albert Frey’s architectural masterpiece, Frey House II (which was bequeathed to the museum upon his death) are also available from the A+D Center (they must be arranged in advance with The Modern Tour).
+The Architecture and Design Center has a beautiful exhibition right now called Scraps: Fashion, Textiles, and Creative Reuse (through January 14, 2019), and tours of Albert Frey’s architectural masterpiece, Frey House II (which was bequeathed to the museum upon his death) are also available from the A+D Center (they must be arranged in advance with The Modern Tour).

 Living Architecture at the Palm Springs Art Museum Architecture and Design Center // Photo by Lance Gerber

 Another favorite spot for books is Just Fabulous in Uptown Palm Springs, where they have an excellent collection of fashion, art, architecture and design books, as well as great gift items.
-After perusing some books, you may want to pick up an iced coffee at Koffi (two doors down from Just Fabulous), or a little further down the road at Ernest Coffee or Customs Coffee.
+After perusing some books, you may want to pick up an iced coffee at Koffi (two doors down from Just Fabulous), or a little further down the road at Ernest Coffee.
 If you’re in the mood for something a little stronger, a cocktail at Bootlegger Tiki is a great idea, or grab an excellent glass of wine at Dead or Alive.
-And if you’re a craft beer lover, you definitely don’t want to miss Draughtsman.
 We also recommend making time for an ice cream stop (or two!) during the weekend!
 We love Ice Cream & Shop(pe) at ARRIVE, where you can also shop for cute pool floats and gift items while you enjoy homemade ice cream and sorbet.

 Ernest Coffee // Photo by Jaime Kowal